Qualytics/userguide/docs/add-datastores/db2.md

 ## Add a Source Datastore

-A Source Datastore is a storage location used to connect and access data from external sources, and it can be of type JDBC or DFS.
-Configuring a source datastore enables Qualytics platform to access and perform operations on the data for generating valuable insights.
+A source datastore is a storage location used to connect to and access data from external sources.
+DB2 is an example of a source datastore, specifically a type of JDBC datastore that supports connectivity through the JDBC API.
+Configuring the JDBC datastore enables the Qualytics platform to access and perform operations on the data, thereby generating valuable insights.

 **Step 1:** Log in to your Qualytics account and click on the **Add Source Datastore** button located at the top-right corner of the interface.